Maui Forest Bird Recovery Project

 Mosquitoes and the Hawaiian Islands

-Most native Hawaiian honeycreepers now only persist in high-elevation native forests, such as those found on the northeastern slopes of Haleakalā on Maui, above ~5,000 feet (~1,200 m) elevation, where cooler climates prevent mosquito survival and malaria parasite development.
-Species like Kiwikiu and ‘Ākohekohe once thrived in low- and mid-elevation forests but are now restricted to small portions of their historic range due to mosquito-borne diseases.
+Most native Hawaiian honeycreepers now only survive in high-elevation native forests.
+On Maui, these forest areas are largely found on the northeastern slopes of Haleakalā, above ~5,000 feet (~1,200 m) elevation, where cooler climates limit mosquito populations.
+Species like kiwikiu and ‘ākohekohe once thrived in low and mid-elevation forests but are now restricted to a tiny sliver of their historic range due to mosquito-borne diseases.
 Although some suitable habitat remains at lower elevations, it is largely uninhabitable; birds venturing lower in elevation are likely to become infected and die.
-Climate change is exacerbating this crisis, as rising temperatures allow mosquitoes and disease to invade higher elevations, further shrinking the already limited range of Maui’s native forest birds.
+Climate change is exacerbating this crisis; as rising temperatures allow mosquitoes and disease to invade higher elevations, this shrinks the already limited range of Maui’s native forest birds.

 image of mountain and birds